graphql/graphql-spec/Section 3 -- Type System.md

 **Input Coercion**

-When accepted as an input, each item in the list should be coerced as per the input coercion of the item type.
+When expected as an input, list values are accepted only when each item in the list can be accepted by the list's item type.

 If the value passed as an input to a list type is *not* as list, it should be coerced as though the input was a list of size one, where the value passed is